ytanay/thinglang/README.md

 Execution can begin after a bounded-reduced AST is created (see above)

 The initialization sequence for any program goes roughly like this:
-1. A program-global "heap" space is created, and first-order builtins are initialized inside it (currently, this means the `Input` and `Output` objects).
+1. A program-global "heap" space is created, and first-order built-ins are initialized inside it (currently, this means the `Input` and `Output` objects).
 2. The *targets array* is created.
 The program is said to be executing as long as there are targets in the array.
 The program thus exits when there are no more targets, or when an error that the program cannot handle occurs.
 3. The AST is scanned for a ThingDefinition with `name=Program` and an instance of it (`Thing<Program>`) is created.
 This instance is initially stored in an temporary (unreachable) location.
 4. A root level stack frame is created, and contains a reference to the newly created `Thing<Program>` instance.